edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingMQTTDevice.md

 }
 ```

-### Execute put Command
+### Execute SET Command

-Execute a put command according to the url and parameterNames, replacing
+Execute a SET command according to the url and parameterNames, replacing
-\[host\] with the server IP when running the PUT command.
+\[host\] with the server IP when running the SET command.

 ```
 $ curl http://localhost:59882/api/v2/device/name/MQTT-Test-Device/message \